R2lv/Qwert/README.md

     * example: `$get.get('user_id');` same as *$post*
 - `$model` - Model provider
     * example `var user = $model('User');`
+- `$next` - used in Middleware, function that has to be called to continue request flow
 - `$upload` - Service for accepting uploaded files, files won't stored unless you accept them by this service, generally used in middleware
     * example `$upload('file1').then(next);` where file1 is form field and next is callback function
 - `$files` - files uploaded by `Content-Type: multipart/form-data` and received by $upload service
     * example `var filename = $files.handler().get('file1').moveAutoName(__dirname+'../images/', true);`